codewithace-Asher/static-front-end-project/README.md

 		- image and arrow will both send page back to the top via click (footer)<br>

 - Feature 3

+	- Transform scale has allowed zoom in on certain parts of the HTML for a zoom in effect<br>
+		- This will alow mainly desktop users to zoom in on contents with ease of viewing.

 - Feature 4